ryanpolasky/HonkBot/README.md

 ## ⚠️ Admin Warnings

-- `/adminclear` will *permanently delete all saved sounds* and reset the cache.
+- `/adminclear` will *nuke every single sound* and wipe your cache clean.
+RIP honks.
-- Yes, it’s intentionally locked behind `/adminclear please`.
-Yes, this is terrible practice & has no real user access control.
-I know.
+- Yes, it literally asks for “please.”
+That’s your *one-layer security system*.
+  - Yes, there is literally no other protection for this.
+If you want to use this in a real server, feel free to fix this.
-- Don’t expose your `.env` file — it contains your bot and API keys.
+- Don’t ever leak `.env` — that’s your golden ticket (bot + API keys).

 ---

 ## 🦆 License

 Created by **Ryan Polasky**, 2025
 All Rights Reserved.
+*(and probably semi-regretted after hearing 👀💀💥 fifty times in one call)*